-What Rights Do They Have?
+What Rights Do Security Guards Have?

 Security guards and bouncers are not law enforcement.
-They are ordinary employees of night clubs, bars, and other venues.
+They are ordinary employees of nightclubs, bars, and other venues.
 Legally, that means your rights and theirs are the same for self-defense, defense of others, and defense of property.

 Under the law, a bouncer must show restraint when confronting you:

-- He cannot use force to initially make you to leave.
+- He cannot use force to initially make you leave.
 As a representative of his employer, he can ask to you leave and call the police to assist him with that request.

 - He cannot escalate force against you.
 If you do strike the bouncer, he can only respond with “reasonable” force.